Consultant and knowledge sharing enthusiast

 Remember, work doesn’t stop because you’re not fighting tickets.
 And honestly, you don’t live for ticket solving, right?
 It’s not commonly seen as the most fun part of work at the service desk.

-In the end, that will actually happen is that you've freed you up time from menial tasks so you can shift more attention to bigger incidents or preventative maintenance, and the Self-Service Portal can look after the smaller tasks by giving users the power to find their own answers.
+In the end, what will actually happen is that you've freed you up time from menial tasks so you can shift more attention to bigger incidents or preventative maintenance, and the Self-Service Portal can look after the smaller tasks by giving users the power to find their own answers.

 What kind of work does Self-Service create?